Haufe-Lexware/api-style-guide/uri-components/uri-components.md

 [^1] See the following [brief overview of versioning methods](https://www.3scale.net/2016/06/api-versioning-methods-a-brief-reference/)

 Version is a single number and only to be incremented on ‘backward’ compatibility breaking.
 Adding fields or deprecating fileds are **NOT** breaking changes.
-API Clients need to be able to ignore additional elements.
+API Clients need to be able to **ignore** additional elements.
 API Providers need to be able to use meaningful defaults for new fields not expected by existing clients.

-Please stick to the following rules:
+Please stick to the following rule:

-In general do **NOT** increment the version of your API.
+> In general do **NOT** increment the version of your API.
 Until you must.
-And it is really rare that you really must.
-Only increment on breaking changes Extending the API is not a breaking change.
+And it is really rare that you must.
+Only increment on breaking changes.
+Extending the API is not a breaking change.

 #####URI Template